Telephone numbers in Belgium: Overview and structure

-Remark that Liège shares the trunk number 04 for landlines with the mobile numbers prefix 046, 047, 048, or 049.
+Remark that Liège shares the trunk number 04 for landlines with the mobile numbers prefix 045, 046, 047, 048, or 049.
 But landlines in Liège do not start with those sequences.

-From outside Belgium, a caller would dial their international call prefix (typically 00 in Europe and 011 in North America), followed by 32 (the country code for Belgium), then the area code minus the trunk code '0', and finally the local number.
+From outside Belgium, a caller dials their international call prefix (typically 00 in Europe and 011 in North America), followed by 32 (the country code for Belgium), then the area code minus the trunk code '0', and finally the local number.